hello-robot/stretch_ros2/stretch_simulation/README_DOCKER.md

 docker run -it --rm --gpus all -e MUJOCO_GL=egl ...
 ```

-### Interactive Setup Script

-The Mujoco setup script is interactive.
-If you need to customize the robocasa installation, you can:

-1. Run the container interactively
-2. Manually run the setup script: `sh ~/ament_ws/src/stretch_ros2/stretch_simulation/stretch_mujoco_driver/setup.sh`
-3. Commit the changes to a new image: `docker commit <container_id> stretch-simulation:custom`

 ## 8. Performance Tips

 - Use `--shm-size=2g` or higher if you encounter shared memory issues